mayerrobert/jmurmel/mlib.md

 Return a fresh sequence without occurrences of `elem`.
 An occurrence is determined by `eql`.

+### Function: concatenate
+    (concatenate result-type sequences*) -> result-sequence

+Since 1.4.7

+`concatenate` returns a sequence that contains all the individual elements of all the sequences in the order that they are supplied.
+The sequence is of type result-type, which must be a subtype of type sequence.

+All of the sequences are copied from; the result does not share any structure with any of the sequences.

 ### Function: map
     (map result-type function sequences+) -> result